telerik/blazor-docs/components/fileselect/overview.md

 ## Initial Files

-The FileSelect `Files` property is a collection of type `IEnumerable<FileSelectFileInfo>` that holds a set of pre-selected files.
-These files will be initially displayed in the FileSelect files list.
+The Initial Files feature allows you to display a set of pre-selected files in the FileSelect when the component loads.
 This functionality is helpful when you want to show files that were previously uploaded.
-[Read more about the Telerik FileSelect Initial Files feature...]({%slug fileselect-initial-files%})
+[Read more about the FileSelect Initial Files feature...]({%slug fileselect-initial-files%})

 ## Templates